Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 If you are a college freshman deciding on a major, then cybersecurity might be an attractive option.
 Not only are there plenty of openings, but the demand is expected to rise at an unprecedented rate.
 There are plenty of jobs available in tech nowadays, but perhaps none are as vital as security.
 The next few cyber security stats show just how pressing this need may be.

-The expected rise in jobs is still outpaced by the expected need for them.
-Chances are, companies will not be able to get enough cybersecurity experts.
-Let’s just stop and consider what it means that so many companies will not be able to get proper protection from cybercrimes.
+The supply of jobs was expected to outpace the demand.
+Chances are, companies will not be able to recruit enough cybersecurity experts.
 As cybercrime statistics show, this is one of the biggest problems that companies have to solve.

 (Source: Cybint Solutions)